nodejs/node/doc/api.markdown

 just trying things out.

 By executing `node` without any arguments from the command-line you will be dropped into the REPL.
-It has simplistic emacs line-editting.
+It has simplistic emacs line-editing.

     mjr:~$ node
     Type '.help' for options.